raspberrypilearning/track-designer/en/step_2.md

 **Choose:** a material for each piece in your track.

 In the Project window, go to **Materials > ObstacleMaterials**.
 Drag a coloured material onto each piece in the Scene view.

+ADD IN A CREATE MATERIAL INGREDIENT!!!
+ADD IN A CREATE GLASS INGREDIENT!!!

 ![The example track is now coloured in using pink and black colours to make a vibrant effect.](images/track-materials.png)